The storylines, characters and levels cut from ‘The Last of Us Part II’

 Some concepts were sure things from the get-go — especially Joel’s death.
-Co-writer and director Neil Druckmann tells The Post that Joel dying was paramount to the story, catalyzing Ellie’s quest to hunt down his killers.
+Co-writer and director Neil Druckmann told The Post that Joel dying was paramount to the story, catalyzing Ellie’s quest to hunt down his killers.
 While the death was never seriously debated in the writer’s room, there was playful banter internally after the release of the 2016 trailer that toyed with the audience, insinuating that he was still alive in the sequel as a way to throw off fans.

-“And there was such a positive reaction to that trailer,” Druckmann says.
+“And there was such a positive reaction to that trailer,” Druckmann said.
 “Someone on the team was like, ‘Everybody wants this other story.
 Should we have just made that story?’”

-While Joel’s death was central to the narrative, other concepts — like expanding on characters’ past relationships or traversing Scar Island as Ellie — were not.
+While Joel’s death was central to the narrative, other concepts — like expanding on characters’ past relationships or traversing the island of the Scars as Ellie — were not.
 But they paint a fascinating picture of what the game could have been.

 The death of Esther